MagmaBlock/LavaNotify/README.md

 # LavaNotify
 A notify plugin for Velocity.
+You can use it to send broadcasts via commands.
 Simple but works.

 ![Logo](/LavaNotify-Logo.png)